scottzach1/Project-Beans/software_package/code_coverage/README.md

 [PIO Unit Testing](https://docs.platformio.org/en/latest/plus/unit-testing.html) uses a C/C++ unit testing framework known as [Unity](https://github.com/ThrowTheSwitch/Unity) to produce unit testing methods.
-Given that PIO is prone to a wide range of configuration and build errors, and the difficult nature of debugging what parts of the build has gone wrong **the code coverage tools were not implemented to work directly in tandem with PIO, but Unity only**
+Given that PIO is prone to a wide range of configuration and build errors, and the difficult nature of debugging what parts of the build has gone wrong, **the code coverage tools were not implemented to work directly in tandem with PIO, but Unity only.**

 - What does this mean? - This means that doing a simple `pio test` will not generate any code coverage reports.
-However, this also means that the PIO project building and testing is not affected in anyway by the code coverage tools.
+However, this also means that the PIO project building and testing is not affected in anyway by the code coverage tools. (i.e the scripts in this directory and the code coverage tools should be completely independent of PIO)

 This decoupling between Unity and PIO Unit Testing actually makes the generation of the code coverage reports easier, since we are not fully locked into the PIO ecosystem.